AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 **A**: Since 5.0.0 all icons related settings have been moved to the [Atom Material Icons plugin](https://plugins.jetbrains.com/plugin/10044-atom-material-icons), another plugin developed by the Material Theme team.
 This is in order to encourage developers to develop _Icon Themes_, since the plugin is now free of icons.

-**Q**: I've downloaded a theme from the Plugins Page and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…
+**Q**: I've downloaded a theme from the Plugins Page, and now I'm seeing texts that are not themed, or checkboxes that are wrongly colored, etc…

 **A**: This is because these are native themes, and such themes use the Theme API provided by JetBrains rather than the API used by the Material Themes.
 Even though the plugin tries to convert it to its own format, it won't be as good as the originals.
 Still, it should be as similar as possible, so there shouldn't be any critical issues.
 In that case, please report to the repository's issues.

+**Q**: I've bought a license, but I am still identified as a Free User!

+**A**: That means that you didn't activate your license yet.
+At the moment the only way to do it is to run the action to open the _Registration Modal_.

+{% include figure.html content="/screens/activateLicense.png" caption="Activate License" %}

+{% include figure.html content="/screens/license.png" caption="License" %}